Wildfires are raging! Donate to our Emergency Appeal now

 A koala adoption makes the perfect gift for an animal lover.
 The special adoption gift pack includes a cuddly koala plush toy, koala fact book, adoption certificate, tote bag, Living Planet magazine, and WWF sticker.
 You can choose for the gift pack to be sent directly to your gift recipient, or you can choose to receive it to give to them yourself.

-Right now, Australia is being ravaged by one of the most devastating bushfire seasons the country has ever seen.
-So far, more than 10.7 million hectares of Australian land has been burned.
+Australia has been ravaged by the most devastating bushfire season the country has ever seen.
+Over 12 million hectares of Australian land has been burned.

 It’s estimated that as many as 8,400 koalas have perished in fires on the mid-north coast of NSW and South Australia’s Kangaroo Island has lost over 50% of their koala population This is a devastating blow for an iconic species already in decline, and these bushfires have the potential to hasten koalas’ slide towards extinction in eastern Australia.